Knucklesfangirl/Knucklesfangirl/README.md

 I draw on people's strawpages . . .sometimes. . .maybe... . always..???????????

 <P align="center">
-kindly dni if you tell others to "keys" over something, you should never say ANYTHING like that to anyone.
+kindly 𝐝𝐧𝐢 if you tell others to "keys" over something, you should never say ANYTHING like that to anyone.
 Thank you!